Finite-element gradient and cotan-Laplacian

 Assemble lumped (diagonal) mass matrix as a sparse matrix (BCOO).

-The lumped mass matrix is diagonal with entries equal to the Voronoi dual area of each vertex: \(M_{ii} = A_i\).
+The lumped mass matrix is diagonal with entries equal to the dual area of each vertex: \(M_{ii} = A_i\).

 # Test mass matrix against igl.massmatrix (Voronoi type)